 Regardless of why your iPhone could not be restored, there are several ways to fix this error.

-How Do You Fix iPhone Could Not Be Restored, An Unknown Error Occurred?
+Part 2.
+How Do You Fix the iPhone Device Name Could Not Be Restored An Unknown Error Occurred 4013?

 If you ever come across an “iPhone could not be restored.
 An unknown error occurred” notification, no need to worry, as below you will find 6 foolproof ways to fix this issue.